min2ha/ukwa-site/content/target/4537/index.en.md

   "subject": "Nelson Mandela"
 }

-# Celebrating the life of Nelson Mandela and saying goodbye (Facebook)

 <p>Facebook event page set up by Action for South Africa for a vigil to mark the passing of Nelson Mandela.
 The vigil was held outside South Africa House, Trafalgar Square, London at 6pm on Friday 6 December 2013.
 The page also includes messages of support and condolence.</p>